interTwin-eu/itwinai/docs/how-it-works/hpo/explain-hpo.rst

 To make sure you get the most out of your HPO training, the are some considerations you might want to make are to

 *    define the search space wisely: Narrow the search space to plausible ranges to improve efficiency.
 *    choose appropriate metrics: Use metrics aligned with your task's goals.
+With some search algorithms it is also possible to do multi-objective optimization, e.g. if you want to track both accuracy and L1 loss - just make sure that the metric that you track conforms with your search algorithm.
 *    allocate your resources strategically: Balance the computational cost with the expected performance gains.
-*    interpret your results carefully: Ensure that the improvements are meaningful and not due to overfitting.
+This is what the scheduler is for, and it is generally always a good idea to use one, unless you expect your objective function to be extremely heterogenous, i.e. that the performance of a hyperparameter configuration on the first (for example) ten epochs is not a good indicator for its future performance at all.
+You might also have experience in training your model and want to account for additional behaviors  - for this there are additional parameters you may set, such as a grace period (a minimum number of iterations a configuration is allowed to run).

 Hyperparameter Optimization in itwinai